-Funding for students from Wales entering higher education in the UK is provided though Student Finance Wales on behalf of the Welsh Government.
+Funding for students from Wales, or, in some cases, studying in Wales, entering higher education in the UK is provided though Student Finance Wales on behalf of the Welsh Government.

 You can apply for grants and loans to help with your living costs and an up-front loan to cover your tuition fees.